open-telemetry/opentelemetry-java/CONTRIBUTING.md

 $ ./gradlew check
 ```
 ## PR Review
-After you submit a PR, it will be reviewed by the project maintainers.
+After you submit a PR, it will be reviewed by the project maintainers and approvers.
 Not all maintainers need to review a
 particular PR, but merging to the base branch is authorized to restricted members (administrators).

 ## Style guideline